yuki-au/miyuki_UX_project/readme/readme.md

 ## Each file contents

-* UX2(UI)/Project2(PHP)
+#### UX2(UI)/Project2(PHP)

 1. index.html

-    index.php contains 5 pages.
+    It contains 5 pages.
     Sign in page/Register page/Category list page (part of registration part)/Shopping page/Update category list page

 2. JS folder

-    app.js - used to integrate the user interface and each php file

-    function.js - includes the functions to control the web application
+app.js - used to integrate the user interface and each php file function.js - includes the functions to control the web application

 3. CSS folder
 Style.css

 4. Image folder

-    It contains the graphical elements used in my user interface
+Contains the graphical elements used in my user interface

 5. Api folder

-    api.php  - responsible for main routing, contains http response and output json

-    db.php -used to manipulate database.

-    se.php - used to manage session information and secure the app
+api.php  - responsible for main routing, contains http response and output json db.php -used to manipulate database. se.php - used to manage session information and secure the app

 6. Admin folder

-    admin-api.php - responsible for main routing, contains http response and output json for admin panel

-    db.php -used to manipulate database from admin panel

-    se.php - used to manage session information and secure the app for admin panel
+admin-api.php - responsible for main routing, contains http response and output json for admin panel db.php -used to manipulate database from admin panel se.php - used to manage session information and secure the app for admin panel

-* Project3(Admin panel)
+#### Project3(Admin panel)
 In src folder
 1. component folder
 includes the menu component for the admin panel

-    2. image
+2. image folder
 Contains the graphical elements used in my admin panel

-    3. routes
+3. routes folder
 includes adminlogin, dashboard, logout, product and user js files

 4. App.css

 5. App.js

 6. index.css

 7. index.js
 file to store main Render call from ReactDOM.

 ↓I haven't touched the following folder for the project
 - App.test.js
 - Panel.js
 - react-app-env.d.ts
 - reactWebVitals.js
 - setupTests.js
 - Title.js

 ## Installation